Japanese urge "farewell" to nuclear power six months after quake

+* Cuts forecast on corn surplus to 4.41 mln T from 5.11 mln T

-TOKYO Sixty thousand protesters gathered in central Tokyo Monday demanding an end to Japan's reliance on nuclear power, six months after the world's worst nuclear accident in 25 years.
+TOKYO, Sept 19 Sixty thousand protesters gathered in central Tokyo on Monday demanding an end to Japan's reliance on nuclear power, six month's after the world's worst nuclear accident in 25 years.

 Japan has banned people from within 20 km (12 miles) of the Fukushima Daiichi plant in northeast Japan, which had its reactor cooling systems knocked out by an earthquake and tsunami on March 11, triggering meltdowns.